 Vector curves is another nice way to pack curves, using the X,Y,Z channels to store vertical recoil, horizontal recoil and spread.
 These curve values are all fetched using the bullet sequence.

 Any time we fire a bullet we also set a timer.
 This timer has one purpose to be a buffer between when you stop shooting and the bullet sequence is reset.
-This value is often fractions of a second, but still serves an important role, this also helps remove exploits related to trigger spamming seen in some games.
+This value is often fractions of a second, but still adds significant depth to the gameplay system.
+There are many older shooter games that immediately reset the accuracy as soon as a player stopped shooting.
+This resulted in players using rapid fire macros to deliver extremely accurate shots at a high rate of fire.

 Whenever we want to reset our recoil pattern we just have to set our tracked Bullets In Sequence variable back to zero.